onetoneisme/blackjack/units/developers_basic/001_CFApplicationManagement_01.md

 cd cf-example-sinatra
 ```

-Deploying the source code of this applications is really easy, but first we need to login to our Cloud Foundry foundation with the user you created previously:
+Deploying the source code of this applications is really easy, but first we need to login to our Cloud Foundry foundation with the user you created previously, and target your Org and Space:

 ```
-cf api --skip-ssl-validation https://api.{{cf-get-instance-ip}}.xip.io cf auth my-user "my-password"
+cf api --skip-ssl-validation https://api.{{cf-get-instance-ip}}.xip.io cf auth my-user "my-password" cf target -o my-org -s my-first-space
 ```

 ### Pushing applications